robertpcfpl/CiDotNet/README.md

 # CiDotNet
-Examples for sort CI in .NET presentation
+Examples for schort CI in .NET presentation